mondeja/mkdocs-include-markdown-plugin/README.md

 Paths of included files can be either:

-- Local files with absolute or relative paths to the file that includes them.
-- Globs matching multiples files, in which case certain paths can be ignored using the `exclude` argument.
 - URLs to include remote content.
+- Local files:
+  - Absolute paths (starting with a path separator).
+  - Relative from the file that includes them (starting with `./` or `../`).
+  - Relative from the _docs/_ directory.
+- [Bash wildcard globs] matching multiple local files.

 File paths to include and string arguments can be wrapped by double `"` or single `'` quotes, which can be escaped prepending them a `\` character as